apache/linkis-website/community/how-to-vote-a-committer-pmc.md

 ---
-title: How to Vote New Committer/PMC
+title: How to Vote New Committer/PMC members
 sidebar_position: 6
 ---
-> Introduce the selection requirements and process for Committer and PMC.
+> Introduce the selection requirements and process for Committer and PMC members.
 Official guidelines can be found at: https://community.apache.org/newcommitter.html

 ## 1. Candidate requirements
 When voting, all PMC members need to decide for themselves whether candidates should be approved as committers.
 This can be done by searching the [mailing list](https://lists.apache.org/list?dev@linkis.apache.org)/[ISSUES/PR](https://github.com/apache/linkis/issues )/[Official Website Documentation Contribution](https://github.com/apache/linkis-website) to understand how candidates interact with others, and the contributions they make (code or documentation patches, suggestions, participation in Q&A) Wait).